Files generated and used by NDepend

 - Reference to Visual Studio solution(s) or assemblies to analyze (see more in NDepend Assemblies Resolving).

-- Output directory relative or absolute path explained in the next section.
+- Output directory path explained in the next section.

 - Reference to baseline, trending, report... and all other settings

 Notice that by default all paths referenced by a NDepend project are relative to the project location.
 Paths can be changed to absolute or can be prefixed with an environment variable.

 NDepend Project File attached to a Visual Studio Solution